Donald Trump accuses journalist of ‘hurting Australia’ for asking about his wealth

 His children handled the family business now, he said.
 “But most of the deals that I’ve made were made before,” the president added.
 "This is what I have done for a life.
 I’ve built buildings."

-Upon learning that Mr Lyons was from Australia, Mr Trump said: “In my opinion, you’re hurting Australia very much right now."
+Upon learning that Lyons was from Australia, Trump said: “In my opinion, you’re hurting Australia very much right now."

 "And they want to get along with me.
 You know, your leader is coming over to see me very soon.
 I’m going to tell him about you.
 You set a very bad tone.
 You can set a nicer tone,” he added.